MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbServer/sfb-client-updates.md

 La compatibilidad de Skype Empresarial con Office 365 y el entorno local depende de los requerimientos del sistema de tu implementación:

-- Office 365 funciona con cualquier versión de Skype Empresarial que tenga soporte estándar, incluido en la última versión de Skype Empresarial 2016.
-Para las versiones anteriores de Skype Empresarial, solo las que tengan soporte extendido pueden seguir funcionando con Office 365, aunque tendrán una funcionalidad reducida.
-Para obtener más información, vea [Directiva del ciclo de vida de Microsoft](https://support.microsoft.com/lifecycle).
+- Office 365 works with any version of Skype for Business that is in mainstream support, which includes the latest version of Skype for Business 2016.
+For previous versions of Skype for Business, only those that have extended support may continue to work with Office 365, although with reduced functionality.
+For more information, see [Microsoft Lifecycle Policy](https://support.microsoft.com/lifecycle).

 - Para las implementaciones locales de Skype Empresarial Server, siga los requerimientos del sistema de su versión de Skype Empresarial: